Bobby Witt Jr. Preview, Player Props: Royals vs. Mariners

 Bobby Witt Jr. At The Plate

-- Witt Jr. has had an RBI in 48 games this year (37.8%), including 18 multi-RBI outings (14.2%).
-He has also driven home three or more of his team's runs in eight contests.
+- Witt Jr. has had an RBI in 48 games this year (37.5%), including 18 multi-RBI outings (14.1%).
+He has also driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.